Sainsbury's move for Asda sees some hedge funds caught out

 Taken together, the 10 positions account for a 10.8 percent position in Sainsbury’s stock.
 While it is not known when and at what price all the shares were borrowed, Monday’s move could represent a paper loss of more than 110 million pounds.

-The hedge funds’ focus on Sainsbury’s has been mirrored elsewhere in the retail sector in recent months, with Marks & Spencer (MKS.L), Ocado (OCDO.L) and WM Morrison Supermarkets (MRW.L) all seeing strong demand to short.
+The hedge funds’ focus on Sainsbury’s has been mirrored elsewhere in the retail sector in recent months, with Marks & Spencer, Ocado and WM Morrison Supermarkets all seeing strong demand to short.

 Companies relying on the spending power of the British consumer have faced tough questions in recent months as the impact of Britain’s decision to leave the European Union has gradually begun to weigh on sentiment.

-More broadly, retailers have faced additional concerns about the changing patterns of consumer behaviour, with more people shopping online.
+More broadly, retailers have faced additional concerns about the changing patterns of consumer behavior, with more people shopping online.
 Spending power has also been constrained by rising inflation and subdued wage rises.

 Reporting by Simon Jessop; Editing by Keith Weir